 Read more about Summer Pell Grant

 Pell Grants have both an annual limit and a lifetime usage limit.
 Students may receive up to the equivalent of three (3) full-time semesters of Pell Grant per academic year.
-However, they must be registered at least half-time (6 credit hours) to receive a Pell Grant during Summer if they have exhausted their fall and spring eligibility.

 Lifetime Pell Grant eligibility is the equivalent of 12 full-time semesters, or six academic years comprised of fall and spring semesters.
 Usage is prorated if you attend a semester less than full time.